Lauren is a non-native Spanish speaker, language teacher, and bilingual homeschooling mom.

 If Spanish is your target language, we have fun and easy to follow Morning Time Plans to support Spanish learning in your home.

-Click the button to receive a one week free trial of our Fall Morning Time Plan in Spanish
+Click the button to receive a one week free trial of our Winter Morning Time Plan in Spanish